MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 Decide whether to configure Selenium to drive WebView2 by using the "launch" or "attach" approach.

 * The "launch" approach: In some scenarios, it's appropriate to let Microsoft Edge Driver handle launching your WebView2 app.
-You launch your app outside of Microsoft Edge Driver, and then attach Microsoft Edge Driver to a running WebView2 instance.
+Microsoft Edge Driver launches your WebView2 app and automatically attaches to the first available WebView2 instance that your app creates.

 * The "attach" approach: In other scenarios, it's appropriate to attach Microsoft Edge Driver to a running WebView2 instance.
+You launch your app outside of Microsoft Edge Driver, and then attach Microsoft Edge Driver to a running WebView2 instance.
 This "attach" approach is for a WebView2 app that's not compatible with the "launch" approach.

 ### Approach 1: Letting Microsoft Edge Driver launch your WebView2 app
 <!-- preferred phrase -->